 - Research may be conducted in such areas as terrestrial and aquatic ecology, fisheries, physiology, behavior, population dynamics, resource management, and the influence of environmental disturbances.

 - The department is home to federal biologists with the U.S. Geological Survey, Maine Cooperative Fisheries and Wildlife Research Unit; these scientists have faculty appointments and advise graduate students.

-Students are admitted to these graduate programs based on the strength of their academic records, GRE scores, experience, and recommendations.
+Students are admitted to these graduate programs based on the strength of their academic records, experience, and recommendations.

 - This program is primarily course-work oriented and has no guaranteed financial support.

 - Students seeking this degree are encouraged to apply directly to Graduate School.

 - Applications for the Master of Wildlife Conservation program are reviewed from January through March for programs that begin in September.

 - March 31 is the deadline for application.